friedrichor/MiniGPT-4-training-note/README.md

 &emsp;&emsp;If you encounter the above error, it may be that you have run `torchrun --nproc_per_node $NUM_GPU train.py --cfg-path train_configs/minigpt4_stage1_pretrain.yaml`, but did not terminate normally (terminate by `closing the terminal` or `Ctrl + Z`, and normal terminating means stop with `Ctrl + C`).
 You can solve this problem by following these steps：

+1. run the following command.

 ```bash
 netstat -nlp | grep :29500
 ```

-With the above instruction you might get output in the following format
+With the above command you might get output in the following format
 `tcp6       0      0 :::29500                :::*                    LISTEN      3964655/python`

+2. Next, run the following command.

 ```bash
 kill -9 3964655
 ```

 &emsp;&emsp;Because the program that was accidentally terminated before is still using memory, it has not really stopped.
 So kill the process with the `kill -9 {pid}` command.

-Then run the instruction again：
+3. Then, run the command again：

 ```bash
 torchrun --nproc_per_node $NUM_GPU train.py --cfg-path train_configs/minigpt4_stage1_pretrain.yaml
 ```